jvhagey/Tutorials/pages/mydoc/mydoc_wdl.md

 ## Begin Tutorial

 Now we can run through a similar tutorial as we did with Snakemake this will start out with running fastqc on a forward and reverse read for one sample.
-I ran this on Aspen using a conda environment following [these instructions](https://xxh5.pages.biotech.cdc.gov/wdpb_bioinformaticstrainings/mydoc_cromwell.html).
-Anaconda and Conda are explained [here](https://xxh5.pages.biotech.cdc.gov/wdpb_bioinformaticstrainings/mydoc_Installation.html).
+I ran this on Aspen using a conda environment following [these instructions](https://jvhagey.github.io/Tutorials/mydoc_cromwell.html).
+Anaconda and Conda are explained [here](https://jvhagey.github.io/Tutorials/mydoc_Installation.html).

+{% include important.html content="**For the below file I had to change the full path to `$PATH` for security reasons so make sure you put the full path!!**" markdown="span" %}

 ```
 # version 1.0